coldsofttech/pyawsopstoolkit-advsearch/README.md

 - `description`: Specifies the description of the EC2 security group.
 Example: `description='test'`.
 - `id`: Specifies the unique identifier of the EC2 security group.
 Example: `id='sg-12345678'`.
+- `in_use`: Specifies the flag to indicate if the EC2 security group has any associated ENIs.
+Example: `in_use=True`.
 - `in_from_port`: Specifies the inbound EC2 security group rule entry "from" port.
 Example: `in_from_port=80`.
 - `in_ip_protocol`: Specifies the inbound EC2 security group rule entry protocol.
 Example: `in_ip_protocol='tcp'`.
 - `in_port_range`: Specifies the inbound EC2 security group rule entry port if it exists within range "from" and "to".